Young-TW/slidev/slides.md

 ---

-# 打開終端機確認
+# Check the terminal
-# Git 安裝成功
+# Git install successed

-1. 使用 `win + R` 輸入 cmd 開啟 Windows 終端機
+1. Use `win + R` input cmd to open Windows terminal.
-2. 輸入 `git` 確認 Git 成功安裝
+2. Input `git` to check Git install successed.

-成功安裝好的話終端機會列出
-可用的 Git 指令列表
-再來就可以開始建立儲存庫了
+If it install successed,teminal will list command list Git can be used
+And than we can build the git repository.

 <style>